 Family-friendly tips

-- Free foot bath (“Oyatto-Sa”): in departure lounge, kids welcome, towels for purchase ¥300 — fun layover stop
+- Free foot bath (“Oyatto-Sa”): in the departure lounge, kids welcome, towels for purchase ¥300 — a fun layover stop

-- Stroller rental: free at info desk, return at the airport (not for offsite use)
+- Stroller rental: free at the info desk, return at the airport (not for offsite use)

-- Restaurants: 2nd-floor food court has Kagoshima black-pork tonkatsu and shirokuma shaved ice — kids love both
+- Restaurants: the 2nd-floor food court serves Kagoshima black-pork tonkatsu and shirokuma shaved ice — kids love both

-- SIM/WiFi rental: 2 desks; airport WiFi free, no time limit
+- SIM/WiFi rental: 2 desks; airport WiFi is free with no time limit

-- Cash + card: most desks take cards; bus accepts cash + IC + PayPay
+- Cash + card: most desks take cards; the bus accepts cash, IC, and PayPay

 How to choose a base after Kagoshima arrival

-- Kagoshima city: 40 min by limousine bus — central for Sakurajima ferry and Tenmonkan
+- Kagoshima city: 40 min by limousine bus — central for the Sakurajima ferry and Tenmonkan

-- Kirishima: 30 min by car or shuttle — mountain onsen, Kirishima Shrine
+- Kirishima: 30 min by car or shuttle — mountain onsen and Kirishima Shrine

-- Ibusuki: 90 min by car — sand baths, southern coast
+- Ibusuki: 90 min by car — sand baths and the southern coast

 Pair Kagoshima arrival with day-1 activities

-The classic family circuit after morning arrival: foot bath at airport → limousine bus to city → lunch at black-pork shop in Tenmonkan → afternoon shirokuma snack + Sakurajima ferry.
-Or drive 30 min directly to Kirishima for a forest-onsen first night.
+The classic family circuit after a morning landing: foot bath at the airport → limousine bus to the city → black-pork lunch in Tenmonkan → an afternoon shirokuma snack and the Sakurajima ferry.
+Prefer the mountains?
+Drive 30 minutes to Kirishima for a forest-onsen first night instead.

 - Getting Around Kagoshima with Kids: Trains, Ferries & Family Transport (2026)